Alexidians/Super-Diamond-OS/README.md

 Try Here: https://alexidians.github.io/Super-Diamond-OS/

-!WARNING! some apps may slide trough our checks and come with harmful lua
+!WARNING! some apps may slide trough our checks and come with harmful lua or js or other fingari-web.js stuff